-Visiting Wilmington’s Banana Split Festival, set this year for June 9 and 10, one would have no idea there’s any question about where the signature sundae was first created.
+Visiting Wilmington’s Banana Split Festival each June, one would have no idea there’s any question about where the signature sundae was first created.
 Some of the most popular attractions each year are the banana split booth, where festivalgoers can build a custom creation, and the annual banana split eating contest, where all ages are invited to see who can be the quickest to polish off the treat.

 “We probably run [through] several thousand banana splits in the two days we run the festival,” Weyand says.

 But he makes it clear the festival is not just food.
 There’s also a car show, baseball tournament and craft vendors rounding out the activities.
 “The banana split is kind of like the cherry on top,” Weyand says.

 The 2018 Banana Split Festival is set for June 8–9.
 Visit bananasplitfestival.com for more information.